XeNn7012/API-DRF/README.md

  About ***pro_api***
- >I used Class based views for this api
+ I used Class based views for this api.
- >I had to change user.json, The provided sample data by adding model,fields to whole database items inorder to populate database
+ I had to change user.json, The provided sample data by adding model,fields to whole database items inorder to populate database.
- >Populated Data base with django-admin loaddata user {command}
+ Populated Data base with django-admin loaddata user {command}.
- >I used serializers.ModelSerializer {for serializering}
+ I used serializers.ModelSerializer {for serializering}.
- >I used rest_framework Documentation for referring.
+ I used rest_framework Documentation for referring.